The 4 stages to passing kidney stones

 Stage Three

-Stage Three of Passing a Kidney Stone
+Illustration showing Stage 3 of Passing a Kidney Stone

 Once in your bladder, things change pretty dramatically when it comes to pain.
 The pain is pretty much gone.
 But, what you are going to feel is IMMENSE PRESSURE.
 And, your body is going to make you feel like you have to pee every 5 minutes.
 But, this makes sense, the body is pretty smart, and it knows that there is a foreign object somewhere in your urinary tract, and it wants it gone.